Philadelphia Medication Error Attorney

 In the event of a medication mistake, it is more important to discover how, when and why the error occurred than to place the blame on an individual.
 To prevent another medication error, the procedural mistakes must be identified and stopped.
 There is zero tolerance for such mistakes.
 If and when they happen, it’s crucial to discover the root cause so that the mistake doesn’t occur again.
 This requires healthcare workers to report their errors free from the worry of being punished for their slip-up.
 The goal is to plug the leaks that cause errors instead of punishing doctors who make an honest mistake.

-Contact an Experienced Medication Error Lawyer in Philadelphia
+Contact our Experienced Philadelphia Medication Error Lawyer